suluknumoh/TranslateCS2/TranslateCS2/Assets/README.md

 # Changelog
 ## Version 0.2
 - ex-/import as/from JSON to share with others
-- Database-BackUps
+- Database-BackUps (next to the working database "Translations.sqlite", a maximum of twenty backups is created and held)
 1. at every start of the tool
 2. before translations are imported
-- next to the working database "Translations.sqlite", a maximum of twenty backups is created and held
+- Edit- and Edit by Occurances Views display the number of rows shown

 ## Version 0.1.1
 - Translation-Cells accept return for multi-line-editing